 As you know, Boise Cascade Corporation ("Boise"), Challis Corporation and OfficeMax, Inc. ("OfficeMax") have entered into an Agreement and Plan of Merger dated as of July 13, 2003 (the "Merger Agreement"), pursuant to which, subject to certain conditions, including the approval and adoption of the Merger Agreement by the shareholders of Boise and OfficeMax, Challis Corporation will merge with and into OfficeMax, with OfficeMax becoming a wholly owned subsidiary of Boise (the "Merger").
-As outlined in the [], 2003 Joint Proxy Statement/Prospectus (the "Proxy Statement/Prospectus") accompanying this package, the terms of the Merger Agreement allow you to choose, subject to the proration provisions, the type of merger consideration (either all cash or all Boise common stock) that you wish to receive in exchange for your OfficeMax common shares.
+As outlined in the [\\\\\\], 2003 Joint Proxy Statement/Prospectus (the "Proxy Statement/Prospectus") mailed to you under separate cover, the terms of the Merger Agreement allow you to choose, subject to the proration provisions, the type of merger consideration (either all cash or all Boise common stock) that you wish to receive in exchange for your OfficeMax common shares.
 At this time you may choose the merger consideration that you wish to receive.
 You may choose to receive either Boise common stock or cash for your OfficeMax common shares.
 All the documents necessary to complete your election are included in this package.
 Please review the following documents carefully:

-- 1. The Form of Election and Letter of Transmittal, which enables you to make your election and attach your stock certificates along with a Substitute Form W-9 to certify your taxpayer identification/social security number; - 2.
+- 1. The Form of Election and Letter of Transmittal, which enables you to make your election, attach your stock certificates and complete the Substitute Form W-9 to certify your taxpayer identification/social security number; - 2.
 The Substitute Form W-9 Guidelines; - 3.
-The Instructions for Completing the Form of Election and Letter of Transmittal (the "Instructions"); and - 4.
-A Return Envelope for mailing items to the Exchange Agent, Wells Fargo Shareowner Services.
+The Instructions for Completing the Form of Election and Letter of Transmittal (the "Instructions"); - 4.
+A Return Envelope for mailing items to the Exchange Agent, Wells Fargo Shareowner Services; and - 5.
+Notice of Guaranteed Delivery, if needed.

-You should also carefully read the Proxy Statement/Prospectus accompanying this package.
+You should also carefully read the Proxy Statement/Prospectus mailed to you under separate cover.

 To make your election, please complete the Form of Election and Letter of Transmittal and the Substitute Form W-9, attach your OfficeMax share certificate(s) (unless the delivery of such certificates is guaranteed as set forth in Section 5 of the Instructions) and mail these items to the Exchange Agent, Wells Fargo Shareowner Services.
 The Form of Election and Letter of Transmittal and your stock certificate(s) (unless the delivery of such certificate(s) is guaranteed as set forth in Section 5 of the Instructions) must be received no later than 5:00 p.m.
-New York City time two trading days prior to the date of consummation of the Merger (the "Election Deadline").
+New York City time two trading days prior to the date of the shareholders' meeting (the "Election Deadline").
 Boise will publicly announce the Election Deadline no later than five trading days prior to the date of the consummation of the Merger.
-If you cannot locate your stock certificates, contact EquiServe Trust Company, N.A., Transfer Agent for OfficeMax, at

-[] (toll-free) immediately to receive replacement instructions.
+If you cannot locate your stock certificates, contact EquiServe Trust Company, N.A., Transfer Agent for OfficeMax, at [1] (toll-free) immediately to receive replacement instructions.
 If you fail to make a proper election by the Election Deadline for your OfficeMax shares, you will receive cash and/or stock consideration based on what other OfficeMax shareholders have elected to receive and the 60% limit on the aggregate amount of OfficeMax common shares that may be exchanged for Boise common stock in the Merger.

-If you have any questions regarding the forms or the election process, please contact Wells Fargo Shareowner Services at [
+If you have any questions regarding the enclosed forms, please contact Wells Fargo Shareowner Services at [ ] (toll-free).

-] (toll-free).